LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 The RAJA framework can also collapse double (or tripple) loops into a single loop.
-For example, the following policy will create a single OpenMP parallel region:
+For example, the following policy will create a single OpenMP parallel region and distribute loop iterations to each thread:

 .. literalinclude:: ../../../../examples/ex4-matrix-multiply.cpp
-                    :lines: 318-320
+                    :lines: 318-321

 Lastly, the following policy will collapse the loop nest into a single CUDA kernel and launch it with a particular thread block decomposition:

 .. literalinclude:: ../../../../examples/ex4-matrix-multiply.cpp
-                    :lines: 349-352
+                    :lines: 350-353

 Here, the loop iterations are distributed over two-dimensional thread blocks with x and y dimensions defined by the CUDA_BLOCK_SIZE_X and CUDA_BLOCK_SIZE_Y